 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-When you are buying property, it can feel like so much is happening all at once.
-The attorneys finalize the deal and draft and negotiate the contract quickly.
+When buying property, it can feel like a lot is happening all at once.
+The attorneys finalize the deal, draft and negotiate the contract quickly.
 Then, the building’s board and management provide various “due diligence” materials.
-A wealth of publicly available information can assist clients and brokers and educate them throughout this process.
-We have gathered some go-to resources that we often use during the real estate due diligence period & cycle in NYC.
-Therefore, call our office for additional assistance if you have questions about utilizing these resources.
-We will describe the full extent of the real estate due diligence checklist.
-What is due diligence in real estate?
-What are the best websites for buyers and sellers?
+A wealth of publicly available information can assist clients and brokers, educating them throughout this process.
+We have compiled some go-to resources that we frequently use during the real estate due diligence period and cycle in NYC.

 The New York City Department of Finance provides information on property tax abatements and exemptions for property owners and real estate professionals.